altruios/namshubettulpa/public/namshubettuple/vows.md

 'Or was he in the other room...'
 'Or by going to the other room was that a different part of her mind?']` "M::Fine, but stay in that room."
-"R::Won't look in, I'm not interested in that, just don't be too long."
+'R::Will not look in, I am not interested in that, just be quick.'
 *Rossin walked out of the bathroom and she shut the door.*
 *She turned on the faucet to the tub.*
 ~For a moment she watched the water rushing out~